Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 ### Intermediaries

 In some usecases an intermediary application is placed in between the client and server application.
 Orchestration of multiple APIs through an orchestration server is an example of this, see for instance [IMX](https://geonovum.github.io/imx-digilab/).
-Another example is an API gateway performing some centralized tasks in an environment with multiple resource servers operated by multiple organizations, for instance ["het Knooppunt" in DSO](https://iplo.nl/publish/library/219/dso_-_gas_-_knooppunt_gegevensuitwisseling_1.pdf) or [centraal aansluitpunt](https://www.logius.nl/onze-dienstverlening/infrastructuur/centraal-aansluitpunt).
+Another example is an API gateway (not run by the resource server) performing some centralized tasks in an environment with multiple resource servers operated by multiple organizations, for instance ["het Knooppunt" in DSO](https://iplo.nl/publish/library/219/dso_-_gas_-_knooppunt_gegevensuitwisseling_1.pdf) or [centraal aansluitpunt](https://www.logius.nl/onze-dienstverlening/infrastructuur/centraal-aansluitpunt).
 In these cases these intermediaries can act either transparently or opaque.

 #### Transparant intermediary